-Barbecue pork burgers taste almost exactly like those irresistible pulled pork sandwiches slathered in barbecue sauce—but these are on the table in a fraction of the time.
+Barbecue pork burgers are what you want to make when you crave authentic pulled pork sandwiches slathered in bbq sauce but need something quick and easy.
+On the table in a fraction of the time.

-These barbecue pork burgers brilliantly riff on slow-roasted pulled pork shoulder in a weeknight-friendly, slap-it-on-the-grill, done-in-minutes incarnation that juxtaposes the sweet tenderness of pork with the tang of doctored-up barbecue sauce and the crunch of a quick slaw.
-Whether you indulge in the regular burger rendition or scale it down to wee sliders, you’re not going to believe how incredible these taste considering there’s so little effort.
+These barbecue pork burgers brilliantly riff on slow-roasted pulled pork shoulder in an easy, weeknight-friendly, slap-it-on-the-grill, done-in-minutes incarnation that juxtaposes the sweet and succulent tenderness of pork with the tang of doctored-up bbq sauce and the crunch of a super quick slaw.
+Whether you indulge in standard burgers or scale it down to wee sliders, you’re not going to believe how incredible these taste considering there’s so little effort.
 So go ahead, make a pig of yourself.
 This recipe has been updated.
 Originally published July 2, 2012.–Renee Schettler Rossi

 LC How To Buy The Best Ground Pork Note

 The editors at Gourmet have the following to say about how to buy the best ground pork: “Although most of the ground pork that you buy in the supermarket doesn’t indicate what part of the pig it hails from, we know that good pork burgers, like good beef burgers, is made from shoulder meat.
 If you have access to a butcher, ask for pork ground from the shoulder (ideally the pork butt, a confusingly named shoulder cut).
 It’s got a good ratio of meat to fat, and for a juicy, flavorful burger, lean is not the way to go; fat is where the real flavor is.
 For the best texture, ask the butcher to run it through the grinder only once, on a coarse setting.”

 - 30 M

 - Serves 4

 - 1/4 cup store bought or homemade mayonnaise

 - 1/2 cup very finely shredded carrot

 - 1 tablespoon thinly sliced chives or scallions